OpenChargeback

 Charges go through a two-stage review workflow.
 Close a billing period and it locks — reviewers can still adjust, PIs can still dispute.
 Finalize it and the numbers are permanent.
 That safety window between close and finalize is where institutional trust gets built.
 Nobody wants to argue about a charge they saw for the first time on a finalized statement.

 The output is template-driven.
-PDF statements for PIs.
-GL journal entries for finance.
-CSV exports for whatever else.
+PDF statements for PIs, emailed monthly.
+GL journal entries for finance, and a workflow to close out each month once the list of charges is received.
+CSV exports for anything else.
 Jinja2 templates, so whatever format your institution’s systems eat, you write a template for it.
 It fits into whatever you already have; it doesn’t try to replace it.
+Plus, templated text to copy and paste into your institutional agentic coder or web chat so it knows exactly where to look and what questions to ask you to customize it for your needs.

 Right-sized by design

 SQLite instead of Postgres, because I didn’t want to build a multi-tenant platform before anyone asked for one.
 SQLAlchemy underneath, so if someone does want to scale it up, that path exists.
-Python, Flask, no build step, no external services, no enterprise contract.
-239 tests.
+Python and Flask, no build step (if you don’t want one), no external services, no enterprise contract.
+239 unit tests, and end-to-end instructional video production for all major app functions.
 The kind of tool a single research computing person can deploy, configure, and actually maintain — not the kind that requires a team to babysit.

 The other half